 {Sound byte}

 JESSICA: Before we talk to Kiana, I just want to mention a little side note that has to do with our episode last week about trampoline and tumbling and that not everybody knows about it.
 Everybody talks about how Kyla and McKayla Maroney are lifelong friends and they started at the same gym.
 But there is a mystery third gymnast in this group.
 All of them started training at NGTC, which is also in Aliso Viejo, California in Orange County.
 And there was a gymnast named Charlotte Drury in the same group with Kyla and McKayla.
 And she is now on the US national team and the US national champion for trampoline.
-In synchro, she’s the national champion.
-So wouldn’t it be kind of amazing if the three of them all ended up in Rio, one for trampoline, two for gymnastics?
+In synchro, shes the national champion.
+So wouldnt it be kind of amazing if the three of them all ended up in Rio, one for trampoline, two for gymnastics?
 Or all winning a world championship?
-It kind of relates to last week’s episode.
-I wanted to mention that little connection to trampoline and how there’s a third gymnast who started in that original group.
-So we’ll be keeping our eye on Charlotte Drury in the future.
-Next, we’re going to hear from Kyla’s mom and a little bit about what the whole elite gymnastics, Olympic champion process has been like.
+It kind of relates to last weeks episode.
+I wanted to mention that little connection to trampoline and how theres a third gymnast who started in that original group.
+So well be keeping our eye on Charlotte Drury in the future.
+Next, were going to hear from Kylas mom and a little bit about what the whole elite gymnastics, Olympic champion process has been like.
 We started our conversation talking about the unique culture of Gym Max.
 They have a very distinct culture.

 KIANA: Very much.
 Yes.
 Have you ever been?

 JESSICA: Yeah I actually have been to the gym before.
-So yeah, I’ve always been fascinated by Gym Max because it’s so distinct.
+So yeah, Ive always been fascinated by Gym Max because its so distinct.

-KIANA: Yeah it’s kind of unique.
-I think their philosophy is they don’t babysit so not everybody does very well there.
-So sometimes if you’re not an independent worker and you’re not doing it because you want to do it, it doesn’t work.
-Really, it’s a very unique place.
-I have a hard time recommending it to people because it’s not a gym for everybody.
-If you don’t really care about, I mean if your kid is happy going there and is happy there, and it’s not like she has to be number one, it’s fine for those kids too.
+KIANA: Yeah its kind of unique.
+I think their philosophy is they dont babysit so not everybody does very well there.
+So sometimes if youre not an independent worker and youre not doing it because you want to do it, it doesnt work.
+Really, its a very unique place.
+I have a hard time recommending it to people because its not a gym for everybody.
+If you dont really care about, I mean if your kid is happy going there and is happy there, and its not like she has to be number one, its fine for those kids too.
 No one hardly ever leaves there.
-It’s so weird.
+Its so weird.
 Everybody always comes back.
 Yvonne has even been training with us for the past two weeks.
 Everybody comes in.
-It’s an open door.
-Jenny and Howie always, when people leave, they always say you’re welcome to come back.
-You guys do what’s best for you, but anytime you want to come back, the door is open.
-It’s just different, the way they run it.
+Its an open door.
+Jenny and Howie always, when people leave, they always say youre welcome to come back.
+You guys do whats best for you, but anytime you want to come back, the door is open.
+Its just different, the way they run it.

 JESSICA: Kyla is so calm all the time.
-And I asked her if she’s always like that.
-But I’m going to ask you is she really always like this?
+And I asked her if shes always like that.
+But Im going to ask you is she really always like this?
 Behind the scenes, leading up to the Olympics, were there days when she was bawling her eyes out over a practice?
-Was she like, I’m not going to be able to do it?
+Was she like, Im not going to be able to do it?
 Or is she really like that?

 KIANA: Never.
 Never, never, never.
-I’m not even lying.
+Im not even lying.
 I promise.
-She walks out of the gym, she’s a really sweet girl.
-She walks out of the gym and she’s onto the next thing.
-She’s just like where do you want to go eat dinner or what’s for dinner?
-Or I’ve got to do my homework.
-She’s very very studious.
+She walks out of the gym, shes a really sweet girl.
+She walks out of the gym and shes onto the next thing.
+Shes just like where do you want to go eat dinner or whats for dinner?
+Or Ive got to do my homework.
+Shes very very studious.
 She loves school, believe it or not.
 She loves to get her books.
 She was so excited about going today.
 She just loves all that kind of stuff.
 She never talks about gymnastics.
-It’s always right before a meet, Jenny always gives me, they’re very Chinese, Jenny always gives me the pep talk.
-She’s never like oh my God, we’re so ready.
-We’re going to knock this out.
-She’s always like you know what, we’re just going to make top 6.
-She’ll give me this talk about you know we’ve just got to go out and do what we can do.
-So I always feel like, oh God that’s horrible.
+Its always right before a meet, Jenny always gives me, theyre very Chinese, Jenny always gives me the pep talk.
+Shes never like oh my God, were so ready.
+Were going to knock this out.
+Shes always like you know what, were just going to make top 6.
+Shell give me this talk about you know weve just got to go out and do what we can do.
+So I always feel like, oh God thats horrible.
 Is my daughter that bad?
 And then she goes out there and I have no expectations.
-They know that’s perfect because I don’t know.
-So I go out there and it’s like I have no idea.
-Sometimes I’ll ask, oh did her start value go up or did this happen?
-And she’ll be like oh no no no no. She’s been hurt, we’ve just got to keep it, it doesn’t matter.
+They know thats perfect because I dont know.
+So I go out there and its like I have no idea.
+Sometimes Ill ask, oh did her start value go up or did this happen?
+And shell be like oh no no no no. Shes been hurt, weve just got to keep it, it doesnt matter.
 This meet is not important.
 They just keep us in this little miniature [inaudible].
-But then at the end of the day, she’s fine.
+But then at the end of the day, shes fine.

 JESSICA: That is so fascinating.
-And it’s so interesting that you bring up the Chinese culture thing.
-That’s the thing about the gym that it is so intact there.
+And its so interesting that you bring up the Chinese culture thing.
+Thats the thing about the gym that it is so intact there.
 I feel like it could be super frustrating or it could be really great at the same time.
-But sometimes you just want to be like, so specifically, can we talk about this exact thing and they’re just like no no, it’s fine.
-It doesn’t matter.
+But sometimes you just want to be like, so specifically, can we talk about this exact thing and theyre just like no no, its fine.
+It doesnt matter.

 KIANA: Oh that is exactly what they do to me.
-They totally don’t give me any information.
-It’s always worked.
-Like I told Jason, my husband’s Jason, and he’s like oh we’ve got to go in there.
-And I’m like Jason, it’s always worked this whole time.
-Why are we going to go in there and get them all freaked out and make them feel like we don’t trust them.
-It’s really sweet because every time people ask them how did you do this, the first thing they always say when people ask how did you get this girl to the Olympics, they always say I couldn’t have done it without her parents.
+They totally dont give me any information.
+Its always worked.
+Like I told Jason, my husbands Jason, and hes like oh weve got to go in there.
+And Im like Jason, its always worked this whole time.
+Why are we going to go in there and get them all freaked out and make them feel like we dont trust them.
+Its really sweet because every time people ask them how did you do this, the first thing they always say when people ask how did you get this girl to the Olympics, they always say I couldnt have done it without her parents.
 They always say that.
-That’s one of the first things they say.
-It’s because we’ve given them that trust.
-They tell us, you’ve gotta trust us.
-You’ve got to trust us.
-And I’ll never forget it.
+Thats one of the first things they say.
+Its because weve given them that trust.
+They tell us, youve gotta trust us.
+Youve got to trust us.
+And Ill never forget it.
 She had a 3.6 start value on bars two years before the Olympics, or 2.5 years.
-And Howie looked me in the eye and told me this is what I’m doing for the next two years.
-Don’t worry.
-When we got to the Olympics, we’re really working bars.
-They’re very strategic.
-They knew that there was a hole for bars and they said don’t worry.
+And Howie looked me in the eye and told me this is what Im doing for the next two years.
+Dont worry.
+When we got to the Olympics, were really working bars.
+Theyre very strategic.
+They knew that there was a hole for bars and they said dont worry.
 When she goes to the Olympics, she will have a 6.6 start value on bars.
-And I remember looking at my husband and going that’s a little bit delusional.
-There’s no possible way.
+And I remember looking at my husband and going thats a little bit delusional.
+Theres no possible way.
 Who has a 6.6 right now?
 And she actually had a 6.6 start value at the Olympics.
 Martha just told her to go with the 6.4 and make it perfect.
-Her routine right now, with the change in the code, her routine actually dropped down to a 6.2, but you know what I’m saying, this routine now would’ve been, this routine that she’s doing now, would’ve been a 6.6 at the Olympics.
-I’m pretty sure that’s what they told me.
+Her routine right now, with the change in the code, her routine actually dropped down to a 6.2, but you know what Im saying, this routine now wouldve been, this routine that shes doing now, wouldve been a 6.6 at the Olympics.
+Im pretty sure thats what they told me.
 And the funny thing with bars, nobody could ever tell that she was making these changes.
 Howie is a master.
 You know what I mean?
 He changes something very slight and it gives her two more tenths.
-It doesn’t really look crazy but why is that start value that way?
-I don’t know anything about gymnastics.
+It doesnt really look crazy but why is that start value that way?
+I dont know anything about gymnastics.
 It works for us.
 It works for her.
-She’s okay.
-She’s never completely, I mean I’m sure there’s tears at practice.
+Shes okay.
+Shes never completely, I mean Im sure theres tears at practice.
 I know there is.
-I’ve heard there are.
+Ive heard there are.
 They have all kinds of stuff going on.
 But I think when she walks out she can just let it go and leave it at the gym and know that tomorrow is a new day or whatever.
-Howie has even told me, they’re different every day.
-I can’t blow her out every day.
-I’ve got to pace.
+Howie has even told me, theyre different every day.
+I cant blow her out every day.
+Ive got to pace.
 Some days she comes in and has a bad day.
-Move on, let’s just move on.
+Move on, lets just move on.
 So I think it has been working.
 She wants to go to gym every day.
 She wanted to go back to gym so badly right after the Olympics, after the tour.
 She was ready to go back.
-I think that’s a good thing.
+I think thats a good thing.

-JESSICA: Let’s talk about the decision to stay amateur and not go pro for a minute.
+JESSICA: Lets talk about the decision to stay amateur and not go pro for a minute.

-KIANA: You know we really honestly didn’t know what we were kind of getting into.
+KIANA: You know we really honestly didnt know what we were kind of getting into.
 When we went over to London, everybody was talking like oh my gosh you guys have got to go pro.
 This is amazing.
 I actually found Shannon Miller while we were in London and I said hey what do you recommend?
 This is kind of where we stand as far as education.
-She really wants to go to a good school and she’s really pro education.
+She really wants to go to a good school and shes really pro education.
 Tell me the pros and cons and she laid it all down.
-You’ve got make your lists of the good and the bad.
-But she said personally you know, the way Kyla’s personality is, it sounds like she enjoys school, she wants to go back to the gym, going pro, that’s a time commitment.
-You have to realize that gymnastics is kind of all about the all arounder and they’re pretty much the one that gets the glory.
+Youve got make your lists of the good and the bad.
+But she said personally you know, the way Kylas personality is, it sounds like she enjoys school, she wants to go back to the gym, going pro, thats a time commitment.
+You have to realize that gymnastics is kind of all about the all arounder and theyre pretty much the one that gets the glory.
 She said my personal recommendation is that I would kind of just continue to go and ride the ride and continue to have her compete and see what else it brings as far as going pro.
 I really appreciated that.
 It was really nice to hear it from her.
-In our heart, we pretty much knew that that’s what we were going to do.
+In our heart, we pretty much knew that thats what we were going to do.
 We just wanted to maybe hear it from a professional, somebody like her.
-I didn’t really realize what she was saying, sponsorships it’s all great but it’s time.
+I didnt really realize what she was saying, sponsorships its all great but its time.
 It takes a lot of time.
-If you want to get the sponsorships, you’ve got to put the free time in where you’re not going to get paid.
+If you want to get the sponsorships, youve got to put the free time in where youre not going to get paid.
 She broke it all down and I was like wow.
-You just don’t know until you are in that situation.
-You don’t know these kinds of things.
+You just dont know until you are in that situation.
+You dont know these kinds of things.
 Now, I get the whole pro thing.
-And it was kind of nice at times to be able to say I’m sorry, you can’t go.
-It’s just a little tiring.
-If you’re trying to train, it’s fun and I’m happy for the people that are pro and have had a great experience but for her I think, she’s only 15 at the time of the Olympics and she’s 16 now and I think it’s keeping it kind of normal for her.
+And it was kind of nice at times to be able to say Im sorry, you cant go.
+Its just a little tiring.
+If youre trying to train, its fun and Im happy for the people that are pro and have had a great experience but for her I think, shes only 15 at the time of the Olympics and shes 16 now and I think its keeping it kind of normal for her.
 I think it has been good.

 JESSICA: So I asked Kiana earlier about social media and gossip and everything that goes along with being an elite gymnast.
-And she basically said that she doesn’t really follow it and she has a lot of people that will keep her informed if there’s any rumors that they think she should know about.
+And she basically said that she doesnt really follow it and she has a lot of people that will keep her informed if theres any rumors that they think she should know about.
 But this part of her answer was really key and I loved what she said here.
 So I want to include this part.

 KIANA: The thing is, gymnastics is so crazy, this sport, right?
 All the stuff involved.
-And every time I ever get out of hand, with this and this and oh what’s going on, people always tell me, why do you do this.
-How’s Kyla right now?
-She’s fine.
-She hasn’t even mentioned anything.
+And every time I ever get out of hand, with this and this and oh whats going on, people always tell me, why do you do this.
+Hows Kyla right now?
+Shes fine.
+She hasnt even mentioned anything.
 Let her be your lead.
-Ever since someone told me that, my aunt told me that once, let her be your lead, I’m like you know what, you’re right.
-She’s my lead.
-She’s the more mature one.
+Ever since someone told me that, my aunt told me that once, let her be your lead, Im like you know what, youre right.
+Shes my lead.
+Shes the more mature one.
 And this whole thing, out of everybody, even my husband.

-JESSICA: I think that’s some great advice.
-Really you know, your kid will tell you what they want and what they don’t want.
+JESSICA: I think thats some great advice.
+Really you know, your kid will tell you what they want and what they dont want.

-KIANA: They’ll tell you.
-And you know what, she’s not big at expression.
-That’s what concerns me.
-She’s not super expressional.
-That’s what’s kind of, oh God is she ok.
-But I don’t know.
-I just don’t think we’ve ever put the gym pressure on her.
-She doesn’t feel like…she’s doing it for herself.
-That’s the thing.
-She’s always been doing it for herself.
+KIANA: Theyll tell you.
+And you know what, shes not big at expression.
+Thats what concerns me.
+Shes not super expressional.
+Thats whats kind of, oh God is she ok.
+But I dont know.
+I just dont think weve ever put the gym pressure on her.
+She doesnt feel like shes doing it for herself.
+Thats the thing.
+Shes always been doing it for herself.

 JESSICA: We also got to talking about how Kiana is good friends with Jenny and how they get together and chat and this part, I thought was hilarious about what Kyla thinks about that.
 Wait, Kyla told the two of you, no more of that?
-I don’t want to hear you two talking about gymnastics.
+I dont want to hear you two talking about gymnastics.

-KIANA: I won’t even tell you what she said to me.
-She said, if you talk about gymnastics anymore….yeah she wasn’t very nice about it.
+KIANA: I wont even tell you what she said to me.
+She said, if you talk about gymnastics anymore .yeah she wasnt very nice about it.

-JESSICA: This makes me happy to hear because Kyla’s like a totally normal teenager like Mom stop it.
+JESSICA: This makes me happy to hear because Kylas like a totally normal teenager like Mom stop it.

-KIANA: Oh no, when it comes to Jenny and I, she can’t stand it when we get together.
+KIANA: Oh no, when it comes to Jenny and I, she cant stand it when we get together.
 Because we do get to small talk.
-One morning, when we were on our way there and we were talking and she looked up at me and she said “gossiping at 4 am?”
+One morning, when we were on our way there and we were talking and she looked up at me and she said gossiping at 4 am?

-JESSICA: That’s awesome!
+JESSICA: Thats awesome!

 KIANA: Jenny and I looked at each other and we shut our mouths really quick and we listened to her.